OficjalnyMichalCzyz/bmw-e32-cluster-manager/README.md

 make some php server to use "public" folder as its root (can be XAMPP)

-open wizard.html in front folder
+open wizard.html in front folder, configure app then run .\run in parent directory and enjoy "emulated" cluster